 You have admin rights to the project you created.
 You can grant admin rights to other users and apps.
 For instructions, see Grant or revoke project admin permissions.

 Org admins can manage all projects, even if they haven’t been explicitly granted project admin permissions.

 By default, all members of the project (including users, groups, and apps) will have access to all resources in the project.
 You can set up granular access to project resources through platform policies and custom policies using the Command Line Interface (CLI).
 For more information, see Projects Workflows in the Command Line Interface User Guide.

-You can also set the app to only request resources in the scope of the default project.
+You can also set the app to only request resources in the scope of the default project by selecting the "Allow access in only default project" checkbox during or after app creation.
 This setting is recommended for apps using API keys because it helps secure the use of your API keys.
 It also allows you to track usage by project for an app using an API key.

 Apps set to only request resources in the scope of the default project cannot be added to groups.
 This is to prevent the app from inadvertently becoming a member of other projects (via its group membership) where it won't work since it's restricted to use in another project.

 If you need to use an app across multiple projects, for example to orchestrate CI/CD processes, we recommend you use OAuth tokens and set the project scope as needed when requesting the token.